David W. Robinson, Ph.D.

 Adrienne Ochs, Ph.D.

 Educational Support Coordinator

 Adrienne serves as the Educational Support Coordinator and is responsible for the day-to-day operation of The Office of Science Education Opportunities.
-She carries out the administrative procedures, including fiscal management, general logistics, and makes sure that everyone's happy, well supported, and able to do their jobs.
+She carries out the administrative processes and procedures, including fiscal management, general logistics, and makes sure that everyone's happy, well supported, and able to do their jobs.
+Her training is in agriculture, social science, demography and education.
 She is from Delaware, an avid volunteer, and loves 80's music.

 William Cameron, Ph.D.